zax71/documentation/configuration/items-advanced/README.md

 ```

 ### durability

-This allows you to change the number of damage of a item (not very useful)
+Allow you to change the damage of an item (?)
+Not very useful

 ```yaml
   durability: 10
 ```

 ### unbreakable

-This will make your item unbreakable (for real, using minecraft dedicated property).
+The name say it all, make your item unbreakable (for real by using Minecraft's dedicated property)

 ```yaml
 unbreakable: true
 ```

 ### ItemFlags

-This allows you to set ItemFlags to an item, get the list of available flags [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/inventory/ItemFlag.html).
+Allow you to set some Flags property, see all possible flags [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/inventory/ItemFlag.html)

 ```yaml
   ItemFlags: